Novel Topological Effects in Dense QCD in a Magnetic Field: Topological and LLL Origin of the Anomalous Electric Four-Current

-If we integrate (\ref{chiralanomaly}) in the Euclidean four-volume, and use (\ref{cher-simonsJ}), the four-dimensional integral of $\frac{\kappa}{8} F_{\mu\nu}\tilde{F}^{\mu \nu}$ can be written as an integral of $K^{\mu}$ over the three-dimensional surface that bounds the four-volume integral.
-Its value depends on the behavior of the field $A_\mu$ on the boundary.
-For the class of fields $A_\mu$ that allows normalizable eigenfunctions of the Dirac equation with defined chirality, one can show \cite{jackiw-Ano} that
+so if we integrate (\ref{chiralanomaly}) in the Euclidean four-volume, and use (\ref{cher-simonsJ}), the four-dimensional integral of $\frac{\kappa}{8} F_{\mu\nu}\tilde{F}^{\mu \nu}$ can be written as the integral of the Chern-Simons current $K^{\mu}$ over the surface of the four-dimensional volume.
+Such an integral gives an integer known as the winding number or topological charge of the gauge field.

-where the integer $n$ is the Pontryagin index, and $n_{\pm}$ denote the numbers of zero modes of the Euclidean Dirac operator $i\slashed{D}_E$ with positive/negative chirality.
-Here, we used the definition of the index of the Dirac operator, $\textrm{index}(i \slashed{D}_E)\equiv n_+-n_{-}$.
-Equation (\ref{Pontryagin}) is an example of the Atiyah-Singer index theorem \cite{Nakahara} .

-The anomalous continuity equation of the axial current can then be interpreted as a local version of the Atiyah-Singer theorem and the quantity $\frac{\kappa}{4}F_{\mu\nu}\widetilde{F}^{\mu\nu}$ in (\ref{EA-2}) as twice an index "density."
-The topological character of the axion term in the effective action remains valid even in the presence of a gap, as long as the fermion modes have a nontrivial topology, as it is the case in the MDCDW phase.
-Hence, the anomalous electric four-current contributions to the Maxwell equations (\ref{axionMaxwell}), being a consequence of the chiral anomaly in the action, are also topological in nature.